 The prospect of filing for a divorce can be an overwhelming task.
-At Crossroads Family Law we seek to make the experience as quick and painless as possible.
+At Crossroads Family Law, we seek to make the experience as quick and painless as possible.
 Absolute Divorces do not have to be long and stressful with the right attorney handling your case.
-If you and your former spouse agree on when the relationship ended we can streamline the process.
+We can streamline the process if you and your former spouse agree on when the relationship ended.
 We may even help you avoid ever going to court.

 When does North Carolina allow me to get a divorce?